 The taxonomic identification of demersal fish and invertebrate species will be ensured by a presurvey training and intercalibration, in-survey audits, and postsurvey voucher checks.

 Presurvey QA activities include a taxonomic information transfer meeting, an in-field training/intercalibration exercise, and an intercalibration exercise assessing organizational fish and invertebrate identification abilities.
 The taxonomic information transfer meeting will provide literature lists, taxonomic keys, and discussions on how to identify species expected on the survey.
 The in-field training/intercalibration exercise will provide training for individuals less familiar with the fauna and intercalibration for those with more experience.
 It will be conducted on an organization vessel with lead taxonomists from all participating organizations.
 Trawls will be conducted at different depths and ways to identify the species will be discussed.
 The taxonomic assessment exercise will assess the probability that identification errors will be made in the field.
 Each organization will identify specimens of representative fish and invertebrate species in buckets that will be passed to each organization.
 The assessment will focus on estimating irretrievable error rates (i.e., incorrect identifications in the field with specimens not returned to the laboratory).
 Thus correct identifications and "return for further identification" are acceptable but identification errors are not.
-An organization with greater than 5% errors (fish and invertebrates combined) will be asked to redo the assessment.
+An organization with greater than 10% errors (fish and invertebrates separately) will be asked to redo the assessment.

 During the survey a project-assigned taxonomist will audit taxonomic identifications in the field in at least one visit per vessel.
-These taxonomists will audit at least 25% of fish and invertebrate species collected per day during a visit.
+These taxonomists will observe and audit fish and invertebrate species collected per day during a visit.

 Each organization will also be asked to provide at least one voucher specimen of each species identified in the field.
 Prior to the survey, each field crew will be given a list of fish and invertebrate species likely to be encountered in the survey to facilitate tracking of specimens collected.
-A voucher collection of organisms collected in the Bight'08 trawls will be developed during the survey.
-The collection will be housed at SCCWRP along with the Bight'08 voucher collection; both will eventually be archived in a museum.
-In addition, each organization will be encouraged to develop its own voucher collection.
-Extra voucher specimens will be saved to provide a reference collection to assist training in subsequent years.
+The voucher organisms collected in the Bight '13 trawls will be submitted to SCCWRP.
+The collection will be temporarily housed at SCCWRP until taxanomic validation is finalized by SCAMMIT and SCAITE taxonomists.
+The collection will eventually be archived at the Los Angeles County Natural History Museum.
+All erroneous identifications for an organization will be corrected in the database.
+To maintain a consistent level of field crew performance, overall completeness and accuracy objectives will be 90% (i.e., <10% taxonomic errors) (Table 2-1).